trntv/apis-list/apis/square/square.md

     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/square/logo_256x256.png" alt="Square Logo"/>
 </p>

-Square provides support and tools for you to build apps for today’s business needs. .
-Build customized solutions that accept payments (online, in-person, or in-app), manage products and customers, and handle the day-to-day operations that keep business running.
+Square provides support and tools for you to build apps for today’s business needs.
+Build customized solutions that accept payments (online, in-person, or in-app), manage products and customers and handle the day-to-day operations that keep business running.
 Square APIs are powerful, secure, reliable, and free to use.
-Use our Developer APIs to build on the platform that sellers trust
+Use Developer APIs to build on the platform that sellers trust

 ##  🔗 Links
 **Docs / Website**: https://developer.squareup.com/us/en